 Accessibility

-- Access via 1 step à 5 cm and door 103 cm
+- Access via 1 step of 5 cm and door 103 cm

-- The nave is barrier-free, the altar place accessible by appointment
+- The nave is barrier-free, the altar area accessible by prior arrangement

-- Special guided tours for the blind and wheelchair users are possible by appointment
+- Special guided tours for the blind and wheelchair users are possible by prior arrangement

 - An induction loop is available